vtex-apps/store-sitemap/docs/README.md

 The expected response is a `JSON` object containing the number of brand routes under the `brands` property; and the number of department, category, and subcategory routes under `categories`.

-6. Open GraphQL IDE in the admin and select `vtex.store-sitemap@2.x`
+8. Now, from the GraphQL IDE dropdown list, choose the `vtex.store-sitemap@2.x` app.

-7. Run the folowwing query:
+9. Run the following query:
 ```
 {
   generateSitemap